maxwellbenton/manager-readme/manager_readme.md

 This document can't take the place of spending time to get to know one another.

+<a name="introduction"></a>

 ## Introduction

-Curriculum production is a lot like producing television: multiple gates, a pipeline, and deadlines for delivery.
+Curriculum production is a lot like producing television: multiple review gates, a pipeline, and deadlines for delivery.
 It will feel strange at first and _that's OK_!
-Not a lot of people have the rock-star background to do this role well:
+Not a lot of people have the background to do this role well.

-* Can code, well
-* Can think about code, deeply, well
-* Can write about well-considered code, well
-* Can de-structure that writing into a course of learning (curriculum comes from the word for course, and running)
-* Can be empathetic to the "runners"
-* Is also a decent person
-* Also cares about parallelism of gerunds in a series
+Even if you've been doing it, doing it in a team might feel new.
+That's also OK!

 We're a rare, special, and unique breed.
 We chose you for a reason.